Kitware/arctic-viewer/docs/content/docs/tools.md

 ParaView ArcticViewer is meant to be an Open Source application for interactive data exploration.

-The following guide explain our software process and tools use to build and develop this framework.
+The following guide explains our software process and the tools use to build and develop this framework.

 ## Software process